damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 ## Reference calls

 As part of our hiring process we will ask applicants to provide us with two or more references to contact.
-These reference calls are typically be done by our [Global Recruiters](https://about.gitlab.com/jobs/global-recruiter/) or the hiring manager for that specific vacancy following [these guidelines](http://www.bothsidesofthetable.com/2014/04/06/how-to-make-better-reference-calls/).
+These reference calls are completed by our [Global Recruiters](https://about.gitlab.com/jobs/global-recruiter/) following [these guidelines](http://www.bothsidesofthetable.com/2014/04/06/how-to-make-better-reference-calls/).

 ## Getting Offers and Contracts Ready, Reviewed, and Signed
 {: #prep-contracts}

-Offers made to new team members should be documented in the email thread between the person authorized to make the offer (e.g. CEO) and the applicant.
+Offers made to new team members should be documented in Workable through the email thread between the person authorized to make the offer and the applicant.

 1. Email example is in the "Offer letter" template in Workable.
 When using the template:
    1. make sure that you offer the correct [contract type and entity](/handbook/contracts/#how-to-use), ask People Ops if in doubt;